OHIF/Viewers/platform/docs/docs/development/architecture.md

 This is a great question.
-Modes are designed to consume extensions, so you should implement your functionality in one of the modules of your new extension, and let the mode to consume it.
-This way, in future, if you needed another mode that utilizes the same functionality, you can easily hook the extension to the new mode as well.
+Modes are designed to consume extensions, so you should implement your functionality in one of the modules of your new extension, and let the mode consume it.
+This way, in the future, if you needed another mode that utilizes the same functionality, you can easily hook the extension to the new mode as well.